audiotool/manual/manuals/plugins/drums/beatbox_8.md

 rimshot, claves, hand clap, maracas, cowbell, cymbal, open hihats and closed hihats.
 All of the sounds can be edited and/or tuned and have their own individual outputs as well as the device’s master output.
-The Tr808 works by selecting the instrument you want to use and then adding a hit on which step or steps in the sequence you want by selecting the button specific to that step in the sequence.
-Although primarily a drum machine the Tr808 is a very powerful device and can be utilized for purposes other than drums, for example effects can be layered onto the device to create far-out, analogue-esque basslines.
+The Beatbox 8 works by selecting the instrument you want to use and then adding a hit on which step or steps in the sequence you want by selecting the button specific to that step in the sequence.
+Although primarily a drum machine the Beatbox 8 is a very powerful device and can be utilized for purposes other than drums, for example effects can be layered onto the device to create far-out, analogue-esque basslines.
 (works especially well with lots of distortion)